protocol/CryptoEconLab/README.md

 ## `CryptoEconLab`

 Cryptoeconomics is an emerging field of economic coordination games in cryptographically secured peer-to-peer networks.
-As an interdisciplinary study, cryptoeconomics involves a constellation of knowledge including computer science, network science, statistics, economics, and system engineering.
+As an interdisciplinary study, cryptoeconomics involves a constellation of knowledge including computer science, network science, statistics,psychology, decision neuroscience, economics, and system engineering.
 In an increasingly networked and open world, cryptoeconomics will play a bigger role in coordinating human and machine activities and building a better future.

 ### Mission & Vision